StoneStepsInc/expat-nuget/README.md

 ## Expat Nuget Package

-This project builds a Expat Nuget package with static Expat libraries and header files  for the `x64` platform, built with Visual C++ 2022, against Debug/Release MT/DLL MSVC CRT.
+This project builds an Expat Nuget package with static Expat libraries and header files  for the `x64` platform, built with Visual C++ 2022, against Debug/Release MT/DLL MSVC CRT.